Board of Directors

 Meghan Dubois, Development and Communications Manager

-Meg Dubois is passionate about informing CWEALF’s donors how important their support is to positively impact women and girls.
-As Development and Communications Manager, she views philanthropy as an incredibly powerful tool to advance women and girls’ opportunities.
+Meg views philanthropy as an incredibly powerful tool to advance women and girls’ opportunities.
 Meg is a lifelong Connecticut resident and loves to spend time outdoors with her family and dogs, enjoying the beautiful scenery of the northwest corner of the state.
 Meg earned her Master’s in Social Work from UConn and enjoys mentoring social work students today.

-When Meg is not photographing CWEALF events and writing newsletters to donors, you can find her cooking and baking delicious vegan food, paddle boarding, or reading.
-Known as our resident “librarian,” Meg loves to discuss books with her colleagues.
+When Meg is not writing newsletters to donors, you can find her cooking and baking delicious vegan food, running, or reading.
 Meg believes that everyone can change the world for the better, even with small steps, as envisioned by Colleen Patrick-Goudreau: “Don’t do nothing because you can’t do everything.
 Do something!”

 Madeline Granato, Policy Director